 How many do you think it would be?

-An average of three.
+An average of three?

 No, there's a lot of single people now.

-Let's say I don't know, 75 million or something families.
+Let's say, I don't know, 75 million or something families.

-Let's say half of them were Republican families.
+How many of the families, and let's say half of them, let's say half of them were Republican families.

 Or, well, no, it doesn't matter.